ivmfnal/metacat/docs/ui.rst

 .. code-block:: shell

       $ metacat file declare [options] [[<file namespace>:]<filename>] [<dataset namespace>:]<dataset name>

-          -d|--dry-run                        - dry run: run all the checks but stop short of actual file declaration -j|--json                           - print results as JSON
+            -d|--dry-run                        - dry run: run all the checks but stop short of actual file declaration -N|--namespace <default namespace>
+            -f|--file-description <JSON file>   - JSON file with description, including file attributes and metadata

+            The following options can be used to override the values coming from the file description (-f)

             -s|--size <size>                    - file size
             -c|--checksums <type>:<value>[,...] - checksums
-          -N|--namespace <default namespace>
-          -p|--parents <parent>[,...]         - parents can be specified with their file ids or DIDs. if the item contains colon ':', it is interpreted as DID -m|--metadata <JSON metadata file>  - if unspecified, file will be declared with empty metadata -a|--auto-name [[<namespace>:]<auto-name pattern>]   - generate file name automatically -v|--verbose                        - verbose output
+            -p|--parents <parent>[,...]         - parents can be specified with their file ids or DIDs. if the item contains colon ':', it is interpreted as DID -m|--metadata <JSON metadata file>  - if unspecified, file will be declared with empty metadata -a|--auto-name [[<namespace>:]<pattern>]   - generate file name automatically

+            -j|--json                           - print results as JSON
+            -v|--verbose                        - verbose output

+            --sample                            - print JSON file description sample

 An alternative way to declare a file is to create a JSON *file description* - a file metadata *and* file attributes like this: